 Healthy eating is known to be important for living a healthy life, but for some it may not be realistic or budget friendly to sustain.
 Real, organic foods are often perceived to be more expensive than the unhealthy alternative, and the searches on“eating healthy on a budget” have increased over the years because of this.
 According to The Washington Post, “the marketplace and the media appear to have taught most U.S. consumers to expect foods with special health properties to command a premium price.”
-This may be true in some instances, but there are ways to increase your access to healthy food options without breaking the bank – one of those ways is through a community garden.
+This may be true in some instances, but there are ways to increase your access to healthy food options without breaking the bank – one of which is through a community garden.

 What is a Community Garden?

 A community garden is a shared plot of land where people gather together to grow fresh veggies and flowers.
 It’s an opportunity for neighborhoods to turn an unused piece of space into an area full of green and colorful vegetables.
 These gardens are shared and tended by the surrounding community.
 They benefit those around them as a resource that they may not have the opportunity to enjoy otherwise due to time and land restrictions.
 Community gardens, like any garden, require a lot of care and attention, but one of many benefits to them is that there are many gardeners coming together to share knowledge and collectively maintain the space.

 Aside from having the collaboration to keep the space alive and flourishing, community gardens have so many benefits for not only the community but society as a whole.
 As stated by the CDC, these benefits include access to healthy fruits and vegetables, engaging in physical activity, revitalizing communities in industrial areas and public parks, decreasing violence in some neighborhoods, and improving the overall well-being through strengthening social connections.
 Gardening may be intimidating and difficult for some if they don’t have the knowledge or resources to maintain a garden, but with the help of the community, these gardens take much of the intimidation and isolation out of it.